clehn8ok/enderwire/README.md

 # enderwire

 This is an adaption of https://github.com/thomasfjen/enderwire_nonpro Files, with the following changes:
+- Custom Toolhead -> Orbiter2 with a Rapido Hotend
+  - based on the Apogee Toolhead adapted onto the SW Carriage
+- right motor mount modified
--Custom Toolhead -> Orbiter2 with a Rapido Hotend --> based on the Apogee Toolhead adapted onto the SW Carriage -right motor mount modified--> shifts the whole motor towards the Z gantry, since the belt was not aligned with the OG mounts -simpler Enclosure design with only Acrylic, no double sided tap, everything is screwed -custom hinges, which open 180°
+  - shifts the whole motor towards the Z gantry, since the belt was not aligned with the OG mounts
+- simpler Enclosure design with only Acrylic, no double sided tap, everything is screwed
+- custom hinges, which open 180°
--y carriage has now the holes for the cablechain in the right spot
+- y carriage has now the holes for the cablechain in the right spot

 Full build video:https://youtu.be/0t4zVtzr5Jg